-Westcastle International Academy’s Skill Centre is an after-school program that develops the fundamental skills players need to succeed at whatever level of the game they aspire to.
+Westcastle International Academy’s Skill Centre is a program that develops players’ fundamental skills to succeed at whatever level of the game they aspire to.

 At WIA, the training environment resembles the game environment, with each training session focusing on relevant, game-realistic skill development, complemented with a multi-sport approach, to develop motivated athletes.

-WIA is a Full Member of the Lower Island Soccer Association and participates in the weekly LISA development league against other LISA member clubs.
+WIA is a full member of the Lower Island Soccer Association, participating in the weekly LISA development league against other LISA member clubs.

 - WIA does not have set teams, but fluid rosters that are created weekly according to the competition and individual player’s development